 If the car wasn’t reliable pre, replacing the gasket likely won’t change that.
 Those issues will remain and will need investigation and repair.

-Some common irritating issues like ABS warning lights, airbag warning lights, traction control warning lights, and intermittent engine lights are often simple repairs but will still cost $100s to fix.
+Some common irritating issues like ABS warning lights, airbag warning lights, traction control warning lights, and intermittent engine lights are often simple repairs, but will still cost $100s to fix.

 What is the mileage?